Hosford-Abernethy Neighborhood Guide

 La Moule is a mussel lovers dream come true.
 The best mussels in Portland, in six palate popping variations.
 And don’t skip the Belgian Liege Waffle for dessert.

-Nuestra Cocina is a celebration of peasant-style Mexican cooking with bold flavors from the high desert state of Zacatecas to the coast lines of Vera Cruz and Tampico.
-There’s almost always a a line of regulars waiting to get in.
+Nuestra Cocina is a celebration of peasant-style Mexican cooking with bold flavors from the high desert state of Zacatecas to the coastlines of Vera Cruz and Tampico.
+There’s almost always a line of regulars waiting to get in.
+And we’re often in that line.
 It’s worth the wait.
+P.S.
+Grab a seat at the bar if available and watch this well-honed kitchen in action.

 - La Moule